 The user wears a headset with sensors on the back of the head (EEG).
 A tablet (iPad) shows several buttons, each flickering with its own pattern.
 When the user watches one of these buttons, the brain will emit a pattern that resembles the flickering pattern of the button.
 The sensors can measure this brain activity, allowing the system to detect at what button the user is looking.
 This way, a speech generating device or for instance an alarm button can be controlled without movement.

-- We are developing a development kit, allowing people around the world to assemble a BCI-solution, and tailor the application to their local needs (e.g. change key-board layout, alphabet or couple with home automation system)
+- With open sourced development kit, we allow people around the world to assemble a BCI-solution, and tailor the application to their local needs (e.g. change key-board layout, alphabet or couple with home automation system)

 - With the Belgian and Dutch ALS-associations we will try to organise a (globally repeatable) model whereby needy patients can test the solution with assistive technology professionals.